 Stanford’s approach to its relationship with its undergraduates recognizes their status as young adults—even those few who have not yet reached the majority age of 18.
-Stanford respects the role of parents, even if its primary relationship is with its students.
-Stanford parents are our partners: parents interact with students, and Stanford interacts with students.
+Stanford respects the role of parents and guardians, even if its primary relationship is with its students.
+Stanford parents and guardians are our partners: families interact with students, and Stanford interacts with students.
 The student is at the center—and is the focus—of this important partnership.

-Parents can become involved with Stanford in many ways.
-We strongly support the efforts of parents to help their sons and daughters develop into independent adults who take charge of their own lives and make decisions with greater confidence than before.
+Parents and guardians can become involved with Stanford in many ways.
+We strongly support the efforts of families to help their sons and daughters develop into independent adults who take charge of their own lives and make decisions with greater confidence than before.
 Among the principles guiding Stanford’s relationship with its students are the following:

 - Students are trusted to be able to manage their own affairs, including decisions and responsibilities around academic, financial and personal issues.

 - Students are afforded privacy in their academic and personal lives.
 They are expected to act responsibly (in accordance with the Fundamental Standard and the Honor Code), and they should expect to be held accountable for their behavior.
 When they do make mistakes—and they will—Stanford is committed to trying to help them learn and grow as a result.